LyndonPanton/BinaryAgents/README.md

 ## Requirements
 > 1. This project requires a browser to run
 > 2. The browser must have JavaScript available and enabled

+## Errors
+> 1. N/A

+## Extra Information
+> 1. This was done for one of the activites in freecodecamp's Intermediate Algorithm Scripting section